-The Golf Union of Wales Limited, trading as Wales Golf (“Wales Golf”), are committed to safeguarding the privacy of the users of our World Handicap System (“WHS”) Player Portal and this policy sets out how we will treat your personal information when using this portal.
+The Golf Union of Wales Limited, trading as Wales Golf (“Wales Golf”), are committed to safeguarding the privacy of the users of our World Handicap System (“WHS”) Player Portal and associated mobile App and this policy sets out how we will treat your personal information when using these systems.

 This page informs you of our policies regarding the collections, use and disclosure of personal information we receive from users of the site.

 What information does Wales Golf collect?

 If you are a member of a Wales Golf affiliated golf club, we may collect the following information about you:

 - your name, date of birth, email address, phone number, membership number, membership type (18 or 9 hole), home club, gender and age;

 - information about the courses you play, dates you play, your scores and information relating to your handicap;